BA LLB (UNSW)

 Artwork: Rene Kulitja, 'Ancient Tracks and Waterholes' (2019)

-Pat has worked at Supply Nation, researching the Indigenous Procurement Policy (IPP) and its interaction with Indigenous and non-Indigenous businesses.
+Pat has previously worked at Supply Nation, researching the Indigenous Procurement Policy (IPP) and its interaction with Indigenous and non-Indigenous businesses.
 Prior to that he worked at the NSW Department of Planning and Environment and legal firm Henry Davis York as a CareerTrackers intern.
-As a young man Pat worked at McDonald’s learning about systems and hospitality between flipping burgers.

 Pat is passionate about the role of education in empowering communities and families.
 He was a Student Ambassador for Nura Gili at UNSW and works with Indigenous youth as part of the Winter School Program.
-He works at the UNSW Goldstein College as a resident fellow providing pastoral and academic support to students living on campus.
-Pat is also a keen rugby player (flanker, UNSW 2nds) and he is on the Steering Committee of UNSW Rugby, organising the Indigenous Round and Family Day.
-In his spare time, he enjoys heading back home to the Blue Mountains to visit family and bush walk.
+He spent two years living and working at the UNSW Goldstein College as a Resident Fellow providing pastoral and academic support to students living on campus.
+Pat is also a director of Narang Bir-rong Aboriginal Corporation, an Aboriginal organisation that provides culturally appropriate family preservation and foster care support services in the Western Sydney, Nepean and Blue Mountains area.
+In his spare time he enjoys playing rugby for UNSW Rugby Club and heading back home to the Blue Mountains to visit family and bush walk.